One of the long standing limitations of partitions is that you can't have foreign keys pointing to them.

 Second trigger will use identical function, but let's create separate one, for now:

-=$ CREATE OR REPLACE FUNCTION fkey_fn_2() RETURNS TRIGGER AS $$ DECLARE BEGIN perform 1 FROM users x WHERE id = NEW.user_id FOR KEY SHARE OF x; IF NOT FOUND THEN raise exception 'Constraint violation.'
-USING ERRCODE = 'foreign_key_violation', HINT = 'Value ' || NEW.user_id || ' does not exist in column id in table users.'; END IF; RETURN NULL; END; $$ LANGUAGE plpgsql; =$ CREATE CONSTRAINT TRIGGER fkey_fn_2 AFTER UPDATE ON accounts FOR EACH ROW WHEN (OLD.user_id <> NEW.user_id) EXECUTE PROCEDURE fkey_fn_2();
+=$ CREATE OR REPLACE FUNCTION fkey_fn_2() RETURNS trigger as $$ DECLARE BEGIN perform 1 FROM users x WHERE id = NEW.user_id FOR KEY SHARE OF x; IF NOT FOUND THEN raise exception 'Constraint violation.'
+USING ERRCODE = 'foreign_key_violation', HINT = 'Value ' || NEW.user_id || ' does not exist in column id in table users.'; END IF; RETURN NULL; END; $$ language plpgsql; =$ CREATE CONSTRAINT TRIGGER fkey_fn_2 AFTER UPDATE ON accounts FOR EACH ROW WHEN (OLD.user_id <> NEW.user_id) EXECUTE PROCEDURE fkey_fn_2();

 Because of my prior calls, my data in accounts looks like: